-Book clubs can be just the word-of mouth marketing that a book needs in a crowded marketplace.
+Book clubs can be just the word-of-mouth book marketing that a new title needs in a crowded marketplace.
 But how do you get a book club to choose your book instead of Oprah’s pick?
 Our team has a few pointers for making your book as attractive as possible to book clubs.

-The more you can make discussing your book a deeper and memorable shared experience, the better for the reader as they will talk about it and hopefully generate ongoing interest in you and your book.
+The more you can make discussing your book a deeper and memorable shared experience, the better for the reader.
+It helps them talk more about related topics and hopefully generate ongoing interest in you and your book.

 3. Offer to participate Book clubs can be starting points for author promotion.
 Meeting and talking with an author is often a great thrill for a book club.
 If you are local, offer to meet in person.
 Or, you can offer a phone call, FaceTime or Skype interaction.

 Be on time, share questions before the event, have some interesting points to discuss especially around events, research or life moments that inspired your book.
 It’s a great opportunity to spark lively conversations, especially on controversial decisions by characters.
 Allow readers to ask you about your storytelling choices.

 4. At the End Feel free to share items like bookmarks, postcards or other related marketing items.
 Some authors have (inexpensive) items with themes related to their book to share as giveaways from candy to temporary tattooes, stickers, tote bags, etc.